 - Requests for payment for various services to be paid out of escrow funds

 - Loan documents

-You're ready to close when each step of the finished in escrow process.
+Upon completion of all portions of the escrow, closing can take place.
 All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the house is then transferred to you as now current homeowner and related title insurance is issued as noted in the escrow instructions.
+You'll then obtain the title to the home and the title insurance gets dispersed as outlined in the escrow instructions.

 At the close of escrow, fees are paid in an acceptable form to the escrow.
 I'll keep you informed on what comes next.